 The Beatnigs at Gilman Street Project, 29 January 1988.
 Recorded live, with great difficulty (you try standing in one place in a punk club).
 Enjoy, dammit.

 Gartland-Pit-and-aftermath-26Sep1987.
 Victims Family? opens, gets two songs in, cops come.
 Tom and mostly Duke gently harass and confuse the cops playing them off each other.
 We got another hour out of the show, until Duke got hauled off by the cops for talking too much.
-FUCK YOU!
 MDC, Mudwimmin, yay!